 - Rake leaves curbside to the grassy area between the street and the sidewalk or to the curb.
 Never put leaf piles in the street.
 Leaves left in the street can be washed down storm drains where they can cause algae and impact local water quality.

-- Collections occur in your zone beginning on the Monday of each pick-up week between 7 a.m. and 6:30 p.m.
-Have your leaves at the curb by 7 a.m. the Monday of each pick-up week.
+- Collections occur in your zone beginning on the Monday of each pickup week between 7 a.m. and 6:30 p.m.
+Have leaves at the curb by 7 a.m. the Monday of your pickup week.
 Collections will take the entire week to complete in each zone.